DreamPurchaseZnz/English_learning/words about life.md

 The only possport to success is hard work
 She decided it was time to move on to pasture new
-The price is payable in monthly instalments
+The price is payable in monthly instalments she is a pearl among women
+Thank you for those pearls of wisdom
+She pedalled her bicycle up the track wear a pedometer and keep track of your steps
+His style is so pedestrain that the book become a real bore She was proud of her long pedigree
+The product has a pedigree going back to last century pedigree dog pepper and salt the potatoes
+This discovery was preceived as a major breakthrough Visual perception she show great perception in her assessment of the family situation There is a general perception that standards in school are falling to perform an experiment/ miracle / a ceremony she perform an important role in our organization
+Her company has been performing pooly over last year